great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ## Checkpoint configuration examples

- If you require more fine-grained configuration options, use the ``Checkpoint`` base class.
+ If you require more fine-grained configuration options, use the ``Checkpoint`` class.

  In this example, the Checkpoint configuration uses the nesting of `batch_request` sections inside the `validations` block to define the defaults at the top level.